Appenninica MTB Stage Race 2021 Rules and Regulations

 Helmets must be undamaged, well fitted and always securely fastened.

-Riders of the same team are required to wear an identical cycling jersey, even if partially hidden by the hydration pack or temporarily covered by a waterproof/windproof layer.
+Riders are required to pin a number on the back of the cycling jersey, even if partially hidden by the hydration pack or temporarily covered by a waterproof/windproof layer.

-Only the riders leading overall and category classifications can wear the leaders’ jerseys during the following stage.
+Only the riders leading the overall classifications can wear the leaders’ jerseys during the following stage.

 All participants must wear their identification bracelet at all times during the entire duration of the race, starting from the moment they check-in.